-Student Center Services (Back to TOC)
+Student Engagement Center Services (Back to TOC)

-The Student Center, temporary located in Dubuis Hall, serves as a gathering place for students and the focal point for programs, activities and socialization.
+The Student Engagement Center serves as a gathering place for students and the focal point for programs, activities and socialization.
 It is the place where students come together to meet friends, study and just relax.
-The temporary location has several lounge spaces, two flat screen televisions and a ping pong table.

-The Student Center information desk serves as the source for general campus information.
-At the Student Center desk, you can purchase discounted movie tickets, VIA bus passes, and limited school and testing supplies.
-Items available to be checked out to the students (free with UIW ID) are a variety of game console (PlayStation 3, Nintendo Wii, and Xbox 1) and ping pong paddles and balls.
+The Student Engagement Center welcome desk serves as the source for general campus information.
+At the welcome desk, you can purchase discounted movie tickets, special event tickets, and VIA bus passes.
 Items available to student organizations for loan are a popcorn machine, igloo coolers, ice chest and canopies.